geerlingguy/internet-pi/README.md

 ### Pi-hole

 Visit the Pi's IP address (e.g. http://192.168.1.10/) and use the `pihole_password` you configured in your `config.yml` file.
+An existing pi-hole installation can be left unaltered by disabling the setup of this proyect's installation in your `config.yml` (`pihole_enable: false`)

 ### Grafana